 Another trend Tyler discussed was the extent to which the court is divided along partisan lines—with an increasing number of cases being decided along a six-three or five-four split.
 This trend, she noted, is in sharp contrast to previous decades, where unanimity was far more common.
 Beyond voting patterns, the Court is also divided in other ways, with justices publicly disparaging each other’s decisions and engaging in aggressive exchanges within their respective majority and dissenting opinions.
 “The increasing visibility of these internal disputes has prompted concerns about the institution’s cohesion and reputation,” Tyler said, “and indicates a notable change in the Court’s functioning.”
 Finally, Tyler noted a significant shift in the Court's dynamics with three justices—Roberts, Kavanaugh, and Barrett—emerging as the most influential figures, collectively contributing to the majority in over 90% of cases decided in the last term.

-Lessons Learned from Ruth Bader Ginsberg
+Lessons Learned from Ruth Bader Ginsburg

-Tyler shared many of her experiences working with Ruth Bader Ginsberg and the lessons she learned from the late justice.
+Tyler shared many of her experiences working with Ruth Bader Ginsburg and the lessons she learned from the late justice.
 She emphasized Justice Ginsburg’s commitment to the extension of constitutional rights and protections to previously excluded groups and her understanding of the real-life impact of court decisions.
 This understanding was evident in Ginsburg’s opinions in the Lily Ledbetter cases, which centered on pay discrimination against women in the workplace, and the Virginia Military Institute (VMI) case, which revolved around the institute’s male-only admission policy.

 Another lesson Tyler learned from Justice Ginsburg is the value of engaging with dissenting perspectives, exemplified by her deep and abiding friendship with her ideologically opposed colleague, the late Justice Scalia.
 Despite differing interpretations of the Constitution, they shared a genuine camaraderie rooted in mutual respect and common interests.
 She reflected that Scalia's dissent in the VMI case challenged Ginsburg's stance, prompting her to refine her arguments and produce a stronger majority opinion.